 What is a codeshare flight?

-A codeshare flight is when one airline sells tickets under its flight number, but another airline operates the flight, allowing expanded route options.
+A codeshare flight lets one airline sell tickets under its code, while another operates the plane, expanding route options.

 How do I identify a codeshare flight?